AhmetGurdal/RSA_ML_Attacks/README.md

   - Create new dataset
   - Load processed dataset
 - Select one of the listed unprocessed dataset group.
-- Select model type (You can also create your custom model type under `./src/modelConfigurations/` folder)
+- Select data configuration type (You can also create your custom data processing type under `./src/dataConfigurations/` folder. )
 - At the end of the dataset preparation process, you can save the processed data to later use.
 - Select one of the model topology options
   - Train a new model with one of models listed ( You can also create your custom training model under `./src/topologies/` folder).
 After training with the selected topology, model can be saved under the 'Models' location